andrewvlgafc/PushIndex98/README.md

 ## Final

 I will be glad if this story resonates.
 If it touched you, I would be grateful for a retweet.
-The tweet can be found here: [link to the tweet].
+The tweet can be found here: [link to the tweet] (https://x.com/PushIndex98/status/2092650060819399045).

 If there is a reader who sees this story as not just a retrospective but an opportunity for collaboration or a new project, I am open to proposals.
 After all, Grabit was never born, but who knows what might happen in another 28 years?